The Louvre Aulos

 The Seikilos Song (Lynch 2020)

-Callum Armstrong is currently undertaking practical experiments to establish the best reed settings needed to produce these scales, with A ~432 Hz.
+Callum Armstrong is currently undertaking practical experiments to establish the best reed settings needed to produce these scales, with A4 ~432 Hz.
+He will also produce recordings of these scales in due course.

 detail of Amphora, Peleus Painter